gene-ong/Python-WebSocket-Client/readme.txt

 ﻿To create a .exe file from python script (.py), make sure that pyinstaller is installed (pip install pyinstaller), then perform the following in a cmd prompt -

-Pyinstaller -w -F -i [icon file location] [you_python_file] -w  removes window
+Open cmd prompt at the root folder by holding shift and right clicking in the folder and selecting "open command window here" Pyinstaller -w -F -i [icon file location] [you_python_file] -w  removes window
 -F  only makes one .exe file